Analyze the performance of your API Endpoints

 ORDER BY t desc, pipe_name

-Example 3: Find the Endpoints that process the most data
+Find the endpoints that process the most data

 You might want to find Endpoints that repeatedly scan large amounts of data.
-These are your best candidates for optimization to reduce time and spend.
+They are your best candidates for optimization to reduce time and spend.

 Here's an example of using pipe_stats_rt to find the API Endpoints that have processed the most data as a percentage of all processed data in the last 24 hours: